Photon (TV series): Production

 The show was filmed in both the U.S. and Japan.
 Many of the costumes were designed and worn by people who worked on Super Sentai and other tokusatsu programs in Japan.
 Production values were rather low, and a majority of the sets were chroma-keyed in.

-The show only lasted one season, but it did have a series finale.
+The show only lasted one season, but it did have a proper series finale.

 Directors were Yasuhiro Horiuchi and Koichi Nakajima.

 Writers were Ray Dryden, Tsunehisa Itô, Satoshi Namiki, and Sukehiro Tomita.

 Rebroadcast

 The Club Mario segments of The Super Mario Bros.
 Super Show! included segments of Photon under the title Spaced Out Theater.